scala/make-release-notes/hand-written.md

 #### Scaladoc look-and-feel overhauled

 Scaladoc's output is now more attractive, more modern, and easier to use.
+Take a look at the [Scala Standard Library API](http://www.scala-lang.org/api/2.12.0).

 Thanks, [Felix Mulder](https://github.com/felixmulder), for leading this effort.